junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Cas, Cas, come on!
 Don't be like that!
 Give me something.
 Anything!
 No?"
 Lucifer whines loudly.

 Castiel can still hear him shouting alone when the door is fully closed.
 "You're the worst!
 You know that, Castiel?
 I should have just killed you.
-In fact, I should have just let Darkness infect you, like it did to everyone else!"
+In fact, I should have just let Amara infect you, like it did to everyone else!"

 Cas stops dead on his way back up.